 We send transfers using electronic payments services: M-Pesa (operated by Safaricom) in Kenya, MTN mobile money in Uganda, and MTN in Rwanda.
 In each case we either collect account information from recipients (if they are already enrolled) or walk them through the process of opening accounts, which may include obtaining appropriate identification documents.
 When we transmit electronic money to the recipient’s account, they receive a text message notifying them that they have been paid.
 Recipients can then exchange their mobile money for physical cash anywhere in the payment providers’ network of mobile money agents.
 Agents are often local shopkeepers, but can also be petrol stations, supermarkets, courier companies, cyber cafes, and even banks.
 Recipients can also use their money to directly pay merchants who accept it as a form of payment.

-We chose to work in East Africa (specifically, Kenya, Uganda, and Rwanda) because these countries have large populations that are living in extreme poverty and yet are reachable through electronic payment systems.
+We currently work in 7 African countries: Kenya, Uganda, Rwanda, Liberia, Malawi, DRC and Morocco.
+We chose to work in these countries because they have large populations that are living in extreme poverty and yet are reachable through electronic payment systems, and we were able to raise funds to work there.
+We have also delivered disaster response programs in the United States.
 We consider working in additional countries only when there is a strong argument that we can increase our impact by enough to justify the fixed setup costs.

 How do local governments feel about GiveDirectly’s presence?

 Typically, very positively.
 We take our relationships with local government seriously, obtaining the necessary approvals at each level from national governments down to village leaders.
 We also find that GiveDirectly tends to make voters happy.